dandgerson/apps-script-react-vite-boilerplate/README.md

-# React app with clasp
+# React + Vite + Clasp

-boilerplate build on article https://max-makhrov.medium.com/apps-script-sidebar-part-1-cooking-svelte-material-clasp-b73b54d2df84

-`gas` - if for Google Apps Script
+The problem that Apps Script not allowed assets, so we need inline all the assets with bundler The Vite not inline SVG files